Leo0019-dev/LC_Blips/README.md

 # LC_Blips
-Create Blips from the config File
+Create Blips within the config File

 THIS IS ONLY FOR QBCORE ONLY